West Kameng district: Geography

 West Kameng district occupies an area of 7442 km2, comparatively equivalent to Papua New Guinea's New Ireland.
 It lies approximately between 91° 30' to 92° 40' East longitudes and 26° 54' to 28° 01' North latitudes.
 The district shares an international border with Tibet in the north, Bhutan in the west, Tawang District in the northwest, and East Kameng district in the east.
 The southern border is shared with Sonitpur district and Udalguri district of Assam.
 The Eaglenest Wildlife Sanctuary is located in West Kameng.

 Topography

 The topography is mostly mountainous.
 Much of the West Kameng area is covered with the Himalayas.
-The highest peak in the district and state is Kangte.
+The highest peak in the district and state is Kangto.

 Climate

 Like East Kameng, the West Kameng district experiences an arid tundra or a cool temperate climate in the north.
 Snow fall occurs from mid-November to February.
-Snow can be also seen in Khupi, Bomdilla, Nechiphu.
-Nechiphu is the highest place in the district, situated at 5690 feet above sea level.
+Snow can be also seen in Khupi, Bomdila, Sela.
+Sela range is the highest place in the district, situated at 13,714 feet above sea level.